The following is an interview we recently had with Denis A. Gachot, CEO of SYSTRAN.

-CS: The Georgetown IBM experiment of the mid-‘50s brought language translation experts from around the globe together on a mission to prove the viability of machine translation.
+DG: The Georgetown IBM experiment of the mid-‘50s brought language translation experts from around the globe together on a mission to prove the viability of machine translation.
 Among those professionals stood Dr. Peter Toma, a Hungarian polyglot and computer programmer.
 Toma had a vision for achieving peace through communication, by combining linguistics with computer science.

 Toma founded SYSTRAN when the United States Air Force needed to translate mass amounts of scientific and technical documents from Russian to English during the Cold War.
 This was the beginning of our ongoing relationship with the US Department of Defense.
 We are still relied upon heavily by defense agencies around the globe for sensitive translation purposes, bridging a communication gap between foreign nations.

 Our commercial work is equally high-touch, working with multiple Fortune 500 companies including Adobe, Ford and Groupe PSA.
 Google used our platform for their language tools until 2007 when they developed and launched Google Translate.

 2. What specific problem does Systran solve?
 Who do you solve it for?

 DG: We offer secure, automated translation to global corporations that need to understand and protect their multilingual data.
 Our enterprise translation server runs completely on neural networks.
 It seamlessly integrates with collaboration tools such as Word, Skype, PPT, and Outlook.
 More importantly, it can be installed securely behind your firewall and translations can be processed offline.
 We call it Pure Neural Machine Translation (NMT).